jbnicolai/koaning.github.io/koaning-blog/content/economies-warcraft.md

 $$ \beta_1 = \frac{Cov(x,y)}{Var(x)} $$

+In laymans terms; I'll be calculating the slope of the regression line.
+If this is negative then there's as hint that an increase of items indeed corresponds with a lower price.
 When I do this for all the items, this is what it looks like;

 ![](/theme/images/wow7.png)